Skip to main content

 Create and manage snapshot

-Create a new snapshot to capture the current state of the volume.
+You can create a snapshot from the current state of a volume.

 caution